cjdoris/HuggingFaceHub.jl/README.md

 ## Tutorial

-HuggingFaceHub does not export any functions, so it is convenient to import it as `HF`:
+HuggingFaceHub does not export any functions, so it is convenient to import it as `HF`.

 ```julia
 import HuggingFaceHub as HF